UNITY-Physics/unity_t1mapping_paper/data/invivo/Description.md

 # In vivo data
-The first part of the filename represents the site, and there are two .csv file per site.
+The first part of the filename represents the site.
+There are two .csv files and two .nii.gz files per site.